luraess/julia-parallel-course-EGU21/README.md

 1) Ensure fast iterations (minimise the time per iteration).
 2) Keep the iteration count as low as possible avoiding it to increase to much when increasing the numerical resolution.

+We will here report (1) for various implementations on various computer architectures.

 ⤴️ [_back to course material_](#short-course-material)